arantespp/arantespp.com/posts/zettelkasten/set-based-concurrent-engineering.md

 ## Notes

-- Set-Based Concurrent Engineering is a product development approach that allows multifunctional teams to ideates, develop, and communicates sets of conceptual solutions in parallel.
+- Set-Based Concurrent Engineering (SBCE) is a product development approach that allows multifunctional teams to ideates, develop, and communicates sets of conceptual solutions in parallel.

 - They gradually narrow these sets by eliminating inferior or infeasible solutions as the team progresses and builds up the understanding, knowledge, and evidence about the solution sets.